usegalaxy-eu/ena-upload-cli/README.md

   --center CENTER_NAME  specific to your Webin account --tool TOOL_NAME      Specify the name of the tool this submission is done with.
 Default: ena-upload-cli --tool_version TOOL_VERSION
                         Specify the version of the tool this submission is done with.
-  --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
+Default: current version of tool --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
   --vir                 Flag to use the viral sample template.